-Biennially, the National Portrait Gallery fosters a competition where artists around the country submit intimate portrayals of another human being – sometimes themselves.
-In the 2013 winning submission, Bo Gehring presented a “video portrait.”
-In this video portrait (http://vimeo.com/61985871), Gehring turns portraiture on its head by giving us a piecemeal portrait of George Zweig starting at his toes.
-With his intimate video, Gehring presents us with parts of George and each is given equal time and equal distance.
-Gehring’s egalitarian approach leaves us emotionally challenged.
-How do we understand George where time and space is equal for a scarf, pants, hands, eyes, mouth and an expanding and contracting stomach?
-We are left with equal slices of George that are hard to mentally stack into a human being.
-Paradoxically in Gehring’s video portrait, it is George’s choice of audio that endures throughout.
-George’s chosen music (“Suzanne” by Leonard Cohen) serves as a proxy for George’s voice and emotions.
-When George looks us in the eye and then turns away, it is “Suzanne” that helps us integrate our experience with him.
-We are reminded there is something special about the face, particularly the eyes, as we fix our gaze on George.
-But the genius of this work is to bring to our attention the myriad of other details of body parts, whose presence we no doubt register but do not consciously notice in our usual interactions.
+Biennially, the National Portrait Gallery fosters a competition where artists around the country submit intimate portrayals of a human being – sometimes themselves.
+In this video portrait, 2013 award winner Bo Gehring presents Esperanza Spalding (https://www.youtube.com/watch?v=6OeZxytSV3M) In this intimate video, Gehring turns portraiture on its head by giving us a piecemeal portrait of Esperanza starting at her feet.
+Gehring presents her in parts giving each part equal time leaving us emotionally challenged.
+How do we relate to Esperanza where time and space is equal for her shoes, clothing, jewelry, hands, mouth, eyes, headwear?
+How do we mentally stack the equal slices of Esperanza into a human being?Paradoxically in Gehring’s video portrait, it is Esperanza’s choice of audio that endures throughout.
+Her chosen music (“Tarde” by Wayne Shorter) serves as a proxy for her own voice and emotions.
+And the warm musical tones preface the warmth we feel when we finally “meet” Esperanza and her broad smile.
+It is her smile that reminds us that there is something special about the face, as we fix our gaze on the “real” Esperanza.
+Perhaps our gaze with Esperanza is unconsciously reminiscent of our infantile sharing of a gaze with our own mother – an emotional connection that is neither remembered nor forgotten.

 A favorite amusement during my elementary-school years was a puzzle-map of the United States.
 The puzzle pieces comprised all the states.
 The top of the puzzle went beyond the USA halfway up Canada, and the bottom ended halfway through Mexico.